syber2020/syber2020.github.io/_pages/services.md

 ## Grants & Participations
-* 2022: Member of IEEE Computer Society grant proposal titled "Emerging technology Activity"
+* 2022: Member of IEEE Computer Society grant proposal titled "Emerging Technology Activity"
 * 2021: Member of NSA grant proposal titled "Achieving Trust and Transparency in the Fourth Industrial Revolution by Fusing AI, Blockchain and Digital Assets"
 * 2020-2021-: Competed in [National Cyber League (NCL)](https://nationalcyberleague.org/)- The NCL Competition is powered by Cyber Skyline, a leading cloud-based cybersecurity skills evaluation platform offering a safe environment for students to practice their cybersecurity skills.
 Together with NCL, Cyber Skyline presents the biannual NCL Competition.